 The result will be better individual and public health, and greater financial security for families, businesses and the nation.

 Our coalitions represent a diverse, nonpartisan group of more than 2,000 grassroots organizations, ranging from restaurant owners to restaurant workers, faith leaders to public health professionals, think tanks to activists for children, seniors and those with disabilities.
 Family Values @ Work coalitions are active in Arizona, California, Colorado, Connecticut, Florida, Georgia, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, New Jersey, New Mexico, New York, North Carolina, Oregon, Pennsylvania, Rhode Island, Vermont, Washington, Washington, D.C., and Wisconsin.

 Formed in 2003, Family Values @ Work coalitions are winning.
-We’ve helped get paid sick days victories so far in 26 cities (San Francisco, Washington, D.C., Seattle, Portland, New York City, 12 New Jersey cities, Eugene, Oakland, Philadelphia, Emeryville, Pittsburgh, Tacoma, Spokane, Santa Monica and LA), Montgomery County in Maryland, and 5 states (Connecticut, Oregon, California, Massachusetts and Vermont); family leave insurance laws in New Jersey, California, Rhode Island and New York; and paid parental leave passed in Washington state.
+We’ve helped get paid sick days victories so far in 31 cities, Montgomery County in Maryland, and 7 states (Connecticut, Oregon, California, Massachusetts, Vermont, Washington and Arizona); family leave insurance laws in New Jersey, California, Rhode Island and New York; and paid parental leave passed in Washington state.
 These local and state wins are improving the lives of 36 million workers and their families and building national momentum for policies that value families at work.

 Who We Are